kimiachenari/Street-Straightness-Centrality/README.md

 # 🚦 **Street Straightness-Centrality Visualization Using Momepy** 🚦

-This project visualizes **street straightness-centrality** for the road network in **District 11, Mashhad, Iran** using the **Momepy** library.
+This project visualizes **street straightness-centrality** for the road network in **Mashhad, Iran** using the **Momepy** library.
 The visualization highlights the straightness of the streets in the network, helping to understand the geometric properties of the urban area. **Straightness-centrality** measures the degree to which streets deviate from a straight path and can be used to analyze the efficiency of the urban transportation network.

 For more information on **Momepy**, visit the [Momepy Documentation](http://docs.momepy.org/).